|

 Preservation at the National Park Service

-Information on Grants, How To..., Laws, Standards & Guidelines, and Tax Incentives.
+Informationon Grants, How To..., Laws, Standards & Guidelines, and Tax Incentives.

 PreservationDirectory.com

+Preservation directories, listings and links.
+Online resource for historic preservation, building restoration and cultural resource management in the United States & Canada.
 It's goal is to foster the preservation of historic buildings, historic downtowns and neighborhoods, cultural resources and to promote heritage tourism by facilitating communication among preservationists, historical societies, state and federal historic preservation offices, and the general public.
-New categories and historic resources are being added!

-Daviess County Public Library
+Kentucky Room, Daviess County Public Library

-450 Griffith Avenue, Owensboro, KY 42301
+2020 Frederica Street, Owensboro, KY 42301

-270-684-0211 ext 5
+270-684-0211

 The Kentucky Room is a special collection that includes local history, state history, and genealogy.
 Special materials include over 140 years of local newspapers on microfilm, an obituary index from 1890-present, Daviess County marriage records, deeds, and Kentucky Civil War Military records.
 Several years ago, PA donated documents on historic preservation to the Kentucky Room and the general library catalog.
+Experienced staff members are available to assist customers in researching historical events or their genealogy.